 Wildlife staff had to untangle 17C from fishing line twice in 2023.
 We believe that one of these entanglements and the ensuing struggle caused a fracture in the right wing, which left the bird unable to fledge.
 17C was transported 7 hours north to the Birds of Prey Foundation rehab center in Broomfield, Colorado to receive treatment.
 According to vet staff at the BPF, 17C’s prognosis is good to make a full recovery and we hope to get her back for release in spring 2024.

-For the past nine years, a pair of ospreys has made its seasonal home at the Southern Ute Tribe’s Lake Capote, and given visitors spectacular displays of nesting, fishing, and fledgling young.
+For the past ten years, a pair of ospreys has made its seasonal home at the Southern Ute Tribe’s Lake Capote, and given visitors spectacular displays of nesting, fishing, and fledgling young.
 Beginning in 2017, viewers should get a much more close-up view of the birds’ activities, via a webcam installed at their nest.

 The birds have arrived in March of each year, after migrating from their winter homes in Central America or South America.
 Over the course of the spring and summer, the ospreys work on nest construction, lay eggs, raise young, and of course catch a lot of fish.
 Learn more about ospreys at All About Birds Osprey Page.

 Naming the Ospreys

 The Southern Ute Wildlife Division sponsored a naming contest for the pair of adult ospreys that can be seen on the Lake Capote webcam.
 Wildlife Division staff chose Suuwhsiagyetu or “Strong Wings” for the male, and Suupu’ighyetu or “Powerful Eyes” for the female.
 Read about the Osprey naming contest on the Southern Ute Drum.

 Identifying the Male vs. Female